Harvey Weinstein fired by Weinstein Company

 Some clients of the Weinstein Co. said they might stop working with the company if Harvey Weinstein was still associated with it.

+Two attorneys who were advising Weinstein, Lanny Davis and Lisa Bloom, quit working with him.

+"My understanding is that Mr. Weinstein and his board are moving toward an agreement," Bloom tweeted on Saturday.

-Discussions between Weinstein's attorneys and the board were underway on Sunday, according to a source with knowledge of the matter.
+Indeed, discussions between Weinstein's attorneys and the board were underway up until Sunday afternoon, according to a source with knowledge of the matter.

-Those discussions ended with Sunday's announcement.
+Those discussions ended with Sunday evening's announcement.

 All of this was prompted by Thursday's Times expose, which revealed the powerful film producer has faced many accusations of sexual harassment spanning decades.
 He reached at least eight settlements with women between 1990 and 2015.

+Weinstein's behavior had been the subject of whispers in Hollywood for decades.
+But he was mostly able to keep the allegations out of the press until this year.

-Actress Ashley Judd was among those who spoke to the Times for the story and made an accusation of inappropriate conduct.
+Actress Ashley Judd was among the accusers who spoke to the Times for the story.

-Weinstein issued a statement, in which he denied some of the allegations, but also admitted that he had behaved improperly at times during his career.
+When the story came out on Thursday, Weinstein denied some of the allegations, but also admitted that he had behaved improperly at times during his career.
 He apologized for causing pain.

-"I cannot be more remorseful about the people I hurt and I plan to do right by all of them," Weinstein said.
+"I cannot be more remorseful about the people I hurt and I plan to do right by all of them," Weinstein said in a statement.

-Harvey Weinstein and his brother, Bob, founded The Weinstein Co. in 2005.
-Previously, they both co-founded successful indie studio Miramax, which was purchased by The Walt Disney Co. in 1993.
-They remained with the studio until their departure to start TWC.
+A Hollywood guessing game immediately began.
+Would Weinstein be able to save his career?
+Would he remain associated with his company?